BatistaCo-Pedro/node/doc/api/fs.md

 Asynchronously writes data to a file, replacing the file if it already exists.
 `data` can be a string, a buffer, an {AsyncIterable}, or an {Iterable} object.
-The promise is fulfilled with no arguments upon success.
+The promise is resolved with no arguments upon success.

 If `options` is a string, then it specifies the `encoding`.

 The {FileHandle} has to support writing.

-It is unsafe to use `filehandle.writeFile()` multiple times on the same file without waiting for the promise to be fulfilled (or rejected).
+It is unsafe to use `filehandle.writeFile()` multiple times on the same file without waiting for the promise to be resolved (or rejected).

 If one or more `filehandle.write()` calls are made on a file handle and then a `filehandle.writeFile()` call is made, the data will be written from the